Via Bonanno, 6

 In 2016, after obtaining his PhD, he won a research fellowship for computational studies on antiviral compounds at the Department of Biotechnology, Chemistry and Pharmacy, University of Siena (Italy).
 He worked as a Post-Doctoral Researcher in the group of Professor Maurizio Botta on the identification of novel Zika virus inhibitors within the context of the ZIKAlliance international research consortium.

 In 2018 he obtained a Research Scientist position in Medicinal Chemistry at the Department of Pharmacy, University of Pisa (Italy) and started working as a Computational Medicinal Chemist at the Molecular Modeling and Virtual Screening Laboratory.
+In 2021 he achieved the position of Senior Research Scientist.

 Development of efficient VS protocols and innovative computational procedures for the identification of hit/lead compounds of various protein targets, ligand binding mode prediction and energetic/mechanicistic analyses, lead and hit-to-lead optimization studies.
+He is also currently focused on the in silico evaluation of the potential deleterious impact of missense mutations in structure and/or functions protein targets related to genetic diseases.